Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it handles broad Japan seasonal travel questions, listing specific topics like cherry blossoms and autumn leaves.
-It explicitly differentiates from siblings by stating what not to use it for (hotels, flights, etc.).
+The description explicitly states the tool is for broad Japan seasonal travel questions, listing specific topics like cherry blossoms, autumn leaves, and festivals.
+It clearly differentiates from siblings by noting it is the best entry point for natural traveler prompts and contrasts with non-seasonal tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.